4 min reading Wed Jan 19 2022

-Attack Surface Management versus Vulnerability Scanning versus Penetration Testing
+Attack Surface Management vs. Vulnerability Scanning vs. Penetration Testing

-This blog post walks you through each process, from general to in depth and from the least expensive to the more expensive.
-At the end there is a PRO/CON conclusion to help you decide on what could work for your organization.
+This blog post walks you through these three security processes, from general to in-depth, and from the least expensive to the more expensive.
+At the end, there is a PRO/CON conclusion to help you decide what could work for your organization.

-Attack Surface Management is a cybersecurity exercise where software tools are used to continuously monitor the digital infrastructure of an organisation.
-The goal is to have visibility on the exposure of known and unknown assets, in order to mitigate risk and reduce the attack surface.
-So the value added is having a big picture view of the vulnerabilities, hacker's attack vectors, and cyber security risks of exposed assets.
+Attack Surface Management is a cybersecurity exercise where software tools are used to continuously monitor an organization's digital infrastructure.
+The goal is to have visibility on the exposure of known and unknown assets to mitigate risk and reduce the attack surface.
+So, the value attack surface management adds is that we get a big picture view of the vulnerabilities, hacker's attack vectors, and cyber security risks of exposed assets.

 Penetration testing or Pen Testing is a security exercise where a cyber-security technical expert tries to find and exploit vulnerabilities in a system.
-The idea behind is to simulate a cyber attack and identify any technical weaknesses in a system's defenses, which attackers could exploit to steal information or cause business disruption.
+The idea is to simulate a cyber-attack and identify any technical weaknesses in a system's defenses, which attackers could exploit to steal information or cause business disruption.
 The result is a pen test report scoring the findings and recommendations for remediation.
-Often, this result is not only fed into risk and patch management, nor into the secure development lifecycle practice.
+Often, this result is not only fed into risk and patch management nor into the secure development lifecycle practice.

-Used together these two processes can ensure a good-as-it-gets visibility for an organization's digital assets, in an approach similar to that of the attackers.
+Used together, attack surface management and vulnerability scanning, can ensure good-as-it-gets visibility for an organization's digital assets in an approach similar to that of the attackers.

-The result is the big picture of all web interfaces exposed and hosted services.
-Attack Surface Monitoring successfully meets Vulnerability Scanning when you can discover critical vulnerabilities in areas easily missed before the attackers can use them.
+The result is the big picture of all exposed web interfaces and hosted services.
+Attack Surface Management successfully meets Vulnerability Scanning when you can discover critical vulnerabilities in easily missed areas before the attackers can use them.

-The shift in paradigm is from defensive to offensive, and trying to scan and monitor as an attacker would.
-In an attacker's world, this means running reconnaissance automated tools to cover as many assets as possible in order to identify which different assets can be attacked and how.
+The paradigm shift is from defensive to offensive and trying to scan and monitor as an attacker would.
+In an attacker's world, this means running automated reconnaissance tools to cover as many assets as possible in order to identify which different assets can be attacked and how.

 Where Pen Testing meets Vulnerability Scanning

-At a more granular level, penetration tests can be very thorough in examining network and application security.
-The goal is to infiltrate a business in such a way a real world attacker would, to find a possibility of compromise and exploit it.
+At a more granular level, penetration tests can thoroughly examine network and application security.
+The goal is to infiltrate a business in such a way an actual world attacker would, to find a possibility of compromise and exploit it.

 Conclusion - which is best for your organization

-Secondly, when the scope and budget are decided on, there are a few things to keep in mind.
+Secondly, when the scope and budget are decided, there are a few things to keep in mind.

-Budgeting for Vulnerability Scanning and Pen Testing is more common, which shouldn't happen at the expense of leaving out Attack Surface Monitoring.
-Try to include the latter in the cybersecurity budget as soon as possible.
+Budgeting for Vulnerability Scanning and Pen Testing is more common, which shouldn't happen at the expense of leaving out Attack Surface Management.
+Instead, try to include the latter in the cybersecurity budget as soon as possible.

-- Scans continuously and discovers new assets linked to your company whilst providing a first risk idea at a fraction of the cost of the others
+Scans continuously and discovers new assets linked to your company while providing a first risk idea at a fraction of the cost of the others

-- The results should/could be used as input for Vulnerability Scanning and Penetration Testing, seeing these latter are scope and time limited and Attack Surface Monitoring isn't.
+The results should/could be used as input for Vulnerability Scanning and Penetration Testing, seeing these latter are scope and time-limited and Attack Surface Management isn't.

-- The cost is higher than Vulnerability Scanning and Attack Surface Monitoring
+The cost is higher than Vulnerability Scanning and Attack Surface Management

 If you need help getting started, Ceeyu can support you take the first steps.
 Connect with us via [email protected]